Syndu gives agents outside-in context they can inherit

 Syndu is one platform with three access surfaces: direct access for report-shell consumption, API access for application-side scoring, and MCP access for agent collaboration.
 They sit under the same workspace, quota, and subscription control plane, but differ in delivery contract.

 Score risky IPs in real time, report lightweight business feedback, and push structured identifier outcomes back into workspace memory from the same authenticated API surface.
 Syndu keeps the contract simple: `score` is the metered read path, while `rate` and `report` are authenticated writeback endpoints that do not consume score quota.
+The score response now also carries a live community-signal block so applications can see whether analysts are converging on the same entity right now.

 Use-case guidance for the current Syndu MCP offer: where to start, which workflow is easiest to buy first, and how the existing tool and memory model creates value for cyber, fraud, merchant-risk, and abuse operations.